osb-group/osb-learn/storyboarding/scripting/compound_commands.rst

     F,0,0,,1
     F,0,110,,0

-*T* is they character marking the triggercommand.
+``T`` is the character marking the trigger command.

-*HitSoundSoft* is the trigger condition.
-You will learn about the different kinds of trigger conditions in the next chapter.
+``HitSoundSoft`` is the trigger condition.
+You will learn about the different kinds of trigger conditions in the next section.

-*0,105330* marks start- and endtime of the trigger.
+``0,105330`` marks the start and end time of the trigger.
 There is no limit to how often a trigger can be executed within the specified timeframe.

 | The Fade commands after the trigger command are indented by one additional whitespace or underscore to mark them as belonging to the trigger.
 | It is very important to notice that the time values specified for these commands are **relative** to the time when the trigger starts executing.

 | Example: If the trigger condition is met at 23918 the sprite will change to 100% opacity at 23918 and fade out at 24028.
-| This behaviour assures that there a trigger can be activated and executed multiple times.
+| This behaviour assures that a trigger can be activated and executed multiple times.

 Trigger Conditions
 ------------------
-| Triggering a trigger is very similar to triggering a trap:
-| It will snap once someone steps into it.
+| Triggering a trigger is very similar to triggering a trap: It will snap once someone steps into it.

 | It is not *that* simple though.
 Our traps have different tastes and they are picky to different degrees.
 | Let's check how we can satisfy the taste of each of our traps.